 - Specific, written approval is obtained in advance of the Event from the Venue manager.

 - Items must not be distributed to patrons.

 - The number of items is in accordance with the Venue manager's approval.

-To request permission to use helium-inflated items, download Form 9 from the PCEC Event Resources web page and then complete and email the form to the PCEC Exhibition Coordinator on email@example.com.
+To request permission to use helium-inflated items, download Form 9 from the PCEC Event Toolkit web page and then complete and email the form to the PCEC Exhibition Coordinator on email@example.com.

 Can I have naked-flame items on my stand?

 You may have items that expose a naked-flame (e.g. incense sticks, fragrant oil burners and candles) on your stand subject to the following such items being: